By Liz Murphy

 Nov 9, 2020

-How to run a full-funnel content strategy that drives traffic and sales
+How to create a full-funnel content strategy

 The right content in front of the right people at the right time will (over time) help you close more deals faster.
 That's the general promise of content marketing, and it sounds like a pretty solid one.
 (I don't know about you, but I like content that makes money.
 It keeps the lights on and I stay employed as a content nerd.)